 1. Have I been totally honest today?

-Often, you can save time – and maybe money – with a little bit of dishonesty.
+Often, you can save time and maybe money with a little dishonesty.

 But how will that tarnish your character?

-Every dishonest moment sets you up for the possibility of being exposed as a fraud, a characterless imp.
+Every dishonest moment sets you up to be exposed as a fraud, a characterless imp.